 Determining a Voucher’s Match Exceptions

-In CU Marketplace, click Action Items (flag) at the top of your screen and select Unassigned Invoices Needing Approval.
+In CU Marketplace, click Action Items (flag) at the top of your screen and select the Invoices link under the Unassigned Approvals section.

 Use the Current Workflow Step filter (left side of your screen) to only see those with Match Exceptions.

 Vouchers pending approval are organized into folders.
 Each folder is a SpeedType on which you have a fiscal role other than Officer or Fiscal Staff –Report Recipient.
 If a single voucher uses multiple SpeedTypes, it will appear in each applicable SpeedType folder for which you are an Approver.

-You can work within the Folder view, or you can use the Group Results By dropdown (upper left corner of your screen) to instead view a list of all vouchers pending approval.
+You can work within the Folder view, or you can use the Filter View (eye icon) dropdown (upper right corner of your screen) to instead view a list of all vouchers pending approval.

 To further narrow the list of vouchers pending approval that is currently visible to you, use the filters on the left side of your screen.